The Weeknd Drops Sleazy, Misogynistic Diss Song & Justin Bieber Should Ignore It

 A post shared by Justin Bieber Crew (@jbcrewdotcom) on

-Featured Image By Charley Gallay/Getty Images]
+[Featured Image By Charley Gallay/Getty Images]